 Regardless, they are capable of living for a year or more without eating – as long as there is water available to them.

 What harm do they pose within your home?

-Silverfish are mainly considered as household pests due to their ability to damage property.
+Silverfish are mainly considered household pests due to their ability to damage property.
 They are also capable of contaminating food.
-Despite this, they are unable to transmit diseases, which is why many people are reluctant to contact their pest control Cape Town company until it is too late and significant damage has been done.
+Despite this, they are unable to transmit diseases.
+This is why many people are reluctant to contact their pest control Cape Town company until it is too late and significant damage has been done.

 In terms of our health, silverfish are not known to pose any real threat.
 However, there are individuals who experience allergies as a result of silverfish debris, such as droppings and moulted skin.
-There is a protein, tropomyosin, found in the moulted exoskeletons is one cause of this issue.
+Tropomyosin, a protein found in the exoskeleton, has been linked to this issue.
 If combined with other allergens produced by other pests such as dust mites, a recombinant allergen can be created and may result in even stronger allergic reactions.

 How to spot a silverfish infestation, and when to call your pest control Cape Town company

 You may notice the first signs of an infestation exhibited in feeding marks.
 They may appear irregularly shaped, and can take the form of holes, surface etchings as well as notches along the edge of an object.
 Further, you may notice faeces (which look like miniscule, pepper-like pellets) on the infested materials.
 You may also notice scales and yellow stains on surfaces.

 We at Pest Managers advise that you contact your trusted pest control Cape Town company at the very first sign of infestation.
 This will allow the professionals with years of experience to address the situation and effectively solve it with the best results.